An Apple a Day

 1 teaspoon lemon zest

-Pulse together flour, salt, sugar and vanilla in a food processor.
-Pulse in shortening and butter, adding ice water by tablespoons as needed, until mixture comes together and there are still a few lumps of butter.
+Pulse together 1-1/2 cups flour, 1 tablespoon sugar, salt and 1/2 teaspoon vanilla in a food processor.
+Pulse in butter and shortening, adding ice water by tablespoons as needed, until mixture comes together and there are still a few lumps of butter.
 Form dough into a ball, then flatten into a disc, wrap with plastic wrap and refrigerate for at least 15 minutes.

-Preheat oven to 350.
-Roll out dough into a 12-inch circle (dough should be between 1/4- and 1/2-inch thick) on parchment paper.
+Preheat oven to 350 degrees F. Roll out dough into a 12-inch circle (dough should be between 1/4 and 1/2 inch thick) on parchment paper.

-Mix together rhubarb through vanilla and mound on dough, leaving a one-inch border along the edge.
+Mix together rhubarb, strawberries, lemon zest, 1 tablespoon flour and 1/4 teaspoon vanilla.
+Mound on dough, leaving a 1-inch border along the edge.
 Fold up the edge and crimp as you go along so that the edges stay up and are well-secured.
-Ease crostata, still on the parchment paper, onto a cookie sheet and bake for 40 minutes, removing the parchment paper after the first 15 minutes.
-Dough should be golden brown and the fruit bubbly and syrupy.
+Ease crostata, still on the parchment paper, onto a cookie sheet and bake 40 minutes, removing parchment paper after the first 15 minutes.
+Dough should be golden-brown and the fruit bubbly and syrupy.
 Let cool before serving.

 Serves 8